ma-xu/hpc_yolo3/README.md

 6. You can have a look at Images folder, which includes 3 subfoloder.

-      images: the coolected image data.
+      images: the collected image data.

       outputs: the detected labels, confidence, coordinate